mcnaryj/Updated-Portfolio-V3/README.md

 The purpose of this README is to explain the objective of the homework, and how it has been achieved:

 ## Updated Portfolio
-* Updated portfolio featuring Project 1 and two exemplary homework assignments.
-* Updated portfolio featuring Project 1 and two exemplary homework assignments.
+* Updated portfolio featuring 3 examples of my work.

-* Updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.

 * Updated resume